 Except that's not how houses really operate.
 Floors are often installed piecemeal over the years.
 Hardwood might be installed in the living room because wood is beautiful and warm underfoot.
 In the bathroom and kitchen, ceramic or porcelain tile might be installed, since tile is supremely moisture-resistant.

 Outside of function, different types of floors might be installed simply for aesthetic reasons.

-But in so many other cases, you will need a transition if only because the tile turns out to be higher than the adjoining flooring.
+With a patchwork of different floor coverings come different heights.
+In so many cases, you will need a transitional device because the tile floor often is higher than the adjoining wood flooring.

 One important installation note: beware of accidentally striking any part of the transition strip other than the nail.
 These aluminum strips dent easily, and these dents will distort the strips and thus prevent them from laying seamlessly on the floor.
 The only solution to a distorted transition strip is to buy a new one.

 - Pros: Transition strips are the very definition of an easy fix.
 Instead of agonizing over adjusting the entire height of one of the adjoining floors, you can put in a transition strip and forget your worries.
 Installation takes less than half an hour for most strips, and a few installations can be accomplished in about fifteen minutes.